turingschool/front-end-curriculum/lessons/module-3/redux-thunk-middleware.md

 ### Create our store and provide it to our app

 This is great!
-All that's left to do is head over to our `index.js` and configure our store, pass it to our application, and then connect our componenet to the store.
+All that's left to do is head over to our `index.js` and configure our store, pass it to our application, and then connect our component to the store.
 This is where we will tell the store about `redux-thunk` and it will give us access to `dispatch` in our action creators.

 ```javascript
 // index.js